-If they are to make a positive contribution to society, today’s children will need to be equipped to reflect, adapt and negotiate greater complexity in their adult lives than any preceding generation.
-Through dynamic and captivating teaching and learning we encourage self-analysis and instil in our pupils a clear understanding of how they learn.
+If they are to make a positive contribution to society, today’s children will need to be equipped to reflect on, adapt to and negotiate greater complexity in their adult lives than any preceding generation.
+Through dynamic and captivating teaching and learning we encourage self-regulation and analysis of self-efficacy and instil in our pupils a clear understanding of how and why they learn.

-Our curriculum is underpinned by a strong set of values.
-With kindness at the core, these include courtesy, honesty, respect, humility and being givers not takers, as well as confidence, perseverance, independence and leadership.
-Our values inspire learners to develop core character traits, such as resilience, along with key capabilities, including broad questioning and deep thinking.
+Our curriculum is underpinned by a strong set of values that inspire learners to develop core character traits, such as resilience, curiosity and leadership.
 We encourage the belief that identifying and learning from mistakes is crucial in developing these attributes.

 Our learners develop a breadth of scholastic and societal skills.
-Scholastic skills include, for example, the ability to identify, describe, explain, summarise and apply.
-Societal skills are centred on the vital '4Cs': creativity, collaboration, communication and critical thinking.
+Scholastic skills include, for example, the ability to communicate, collaborate, be creative and solve problems.
+Societal skills hone in on how we interact in the world around us so we engage in work around empathy, mindfulness and respect.

 At a time of an unprecedented pace of change in economic, technological and societal trends, our curriculum content is relevant, significant, contemporary and engaging.
 Instead of simply imparting knowledge, our teachers encourage manipulation and synthesis of it, so that acquired knowledge can be applied by our learners to new situations.